 FACTA/FCRA.
 These statutes govern preparing, disseminating, obtaining, contributing information to and using consumer reports.
+These statutes also govern the printing of credit card receipts and disclosure of information on such receipts.

 GLB.
 The GLB regulates the disclosure of non-public personal information of consumers by financial institutions to non-affiliated third parties.
-The financial institution must do all of the following:
+The financial institution must:

-- Provide the consumer with written notice of the privacy procedures of the financial institution. - Allow the consumer the opportunity to opt out of the privacy policies so that his non-public personal information is not disclosed. - Provide an explanation as to how the consumer can exercise the non-disclosure option.
+- Provide the consumer with written notice of the privacy procedures of the financial institution. - Allow the consumer the opportunity to opt out of the privacy policies so that his non-public personal information is not disclosed.

+The financial institution must also provide an explanation as to how the consumer can exercise the non-disclosure option.